Helping you to understand the correct discharge process and the key points to be aware of

 Government guidance says that care should be put in place within 48 hours of someone being found eligible under the fast track pathway.

 After a CHC assessment is carried out an NHS Funded Nursing Care (FNC) assessment should be done (in practice we often find that this is done at the same time as CHC assessment).
-This assesses whether a person will be entitled to payments from the NHS for “nursing” care.
+This assesses whether you will be entitled to payments from the NHS for “nursing” care.
 This is a contribution from the NHS of £155.05 per week and is only payable to care homes registered to provide nursing care.
 The NHS pays this directly to the nursing home.

 This will be completed by the representative from Social Services (i.e. the Social Worker).
-Local authorities have a duty to assess a person’s needs when services are required following a stay in hospital (i.e. after a serious illness or due to disability, either physical or mental) or because of old age, etc. Community Care can provide a range of services including adaptations to properties, care at home and residential care (including nursing homes).
+Local Authorities have a duty to assess a person’s needs when services are required following a stay in hospital (i.e. after a serious illness or due to disability, either physical or mental) or because of old age, etc. Community Care can provide a range of services including adaptations to properties, care at home and residential care (including nursing homes).

 Rehabilitation will often begin in hospital and will continue after discharge.
 It can include a package of care involving help/support from various health care professionals.
 For example: